What are 6 considerations for foreign exchanges?

 – Provide worksheets and activities to measure, progress, understanding and success

 When considering an exchange programme, it would seem that the opportunity to improve language and study skills and experience new cultures can only have a positive impact on a student’s degree or future CV.
 However, not all exchange programmes offer such quintessential locations as Italy or Spain, nor do they necessarily all offer a culturally warm welcome.
-There are in fact several potential issues that may arise on any exchange programme, and in this final lesson of our short course we explore six of the most important considerations that students should make.
+There are in fact several potential issues that may arise on any exchange programme, and in this final chapter of our short reader we explore six of the most important considerations that students should make.
 Read these six carefully and you may very well be able to avoid experiencing that ‘foreign exchange from hell’.

 Consideration 1: Assessments